-3 arrested in Germany, Denmark in alleged attack plot
+Denmark, Germany hold 8 on terror charges, unclear if linked

-BERLIN (AP) - German and Danish authorities have arrested three Syrian men on suspicion of planning an attack, prosecutors said Thursday.
+BERLIN (AP) - German and Danish authorities said Thursday they have arrested three Syrian men on suspicion of planning a terrorist attack, and later five more terrorism-linked arrests were announced in Denmark.

 Klaus Tewes, spokesman for federal prosecutors in the eastern German town of Naumburg, said a warrant was issued for the three men, aged 33, 36 and 40, last weekend on charges of preparing a serious act of violence.